pce/pce.github.io/_posts/2021-03-26-Memory_CopyMoveSemanticsRuleOfFive.md

 ---
 layout: post
-title: Copy/Move Semantics
+title: Move Semantics
 description: Rule of Three/Five
 tags: c++
 ---

-## Move Semantics
+## Move Semantics - lvalue, rvalue and &&

-Most of the time, resources are already managed in an existing class, such as `std::string`, where the handling of `char*` is already done.
+Move Semantics allows to move contents between objects, rather than copying contents.

+Move Semantics are based on rvalue references and to understand move semantics, you need to understand the concept of lvalue, rvalue and &&.

 ### lvalue, rvalue and &&